Dawn-Of-Justice/realtime-speech-recognition-whisperV3/README.md

 ## Contact

-For any questions or inquiries, please contact us at [email protected]
+For any questions or inquiries, please contact me at [salosoja@gmail.com]